9 Years. 5 Routes. 1 Cause.

 No registration required.
-We encourage kids to decorate their bikes before the parade at the bike decorating station located in the Mike Ride Family Fun Park at Eastwood Park.
+We encourage kids to decorate their bikes before the parade at the bike decorating station located in the Today’s Family Kid’s Program at Eastwood Park.

 All routes start at Collective Arts Brewing.
 Each route is tailored to ensure all participants experience the joy of being on a bike, regardless of their cycling experience.
 Please note that during the Mike Ride, roads will not be closed to traffic, so all of the rules of the road must be followed.
 For more information, please see Ontario’s Guide to Safe Cycling.

 Don’t have a bike to ride?
 Why not rent a SoBi?
 Check out their website for details and availability.